SwaranjaliJ123/Voice-Controlled-ChatBot-Terminal/README.md

 Objective:

 The primary goal was to provide quick, voice-based answers to queries.
-The solution enables users to interact with the chatbot through speech,enhancing accessibility and user experience.
+The solution enables users to interact with the chatbot through speech, enhancing accessibility and user experience.

 Technical Implementation: